sitarium/sitarium/README.md

 ### Step 1: Deploy Sitarium source code

-Easy task: simply extract Sitarium source in the dedicated place of your webserver.
-The `/public` folder needs to be set as the Document Root.
+Easy task: just rely on Composer and run the command `composer create-project sitarium/sitarium MySitarium` to download the source code and all the dependencies.

-Run the command `composer create-project` to download all the dependencies.
+Set the `/MySitarium/public` folder as the Document Root of your webserver (or virtual host).

 ### Step 2: Set up the database